cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-    The reason you do this is that the `setState` function does not ensure the state is updated right after it has been called, so the lazy instantiation method has to return both.
+    This is done because the `setState` function does not ensure the state is updated immediately after it has been called, so the lazy instantiation method has to return both.

 4. Inform Typescript of the _Keplr `window`_ object: